 - Time Periods and Keywords of the Proposal: The categories are used for scheduling purposes only.
 Your selection of a time period and keyword(s) have no bearing on whether or not a proposal is accepted.
 Select a category that best fits your proposal.

 Additionally, those submitting proposals (organizers of sessions or individuals) should indicate any potential scheduling conflicts—along with a specific reason—on the proposal.
 You may indicate work, travel, personal religious conflicts, etc. on the proposal application.

 If you agree to participate in the AAS Annual Conference, you are agreeing to be scheduled during any of the time slots.
-The committee will attempt to accommodate conflicts, but cannot guarantee a particular time slot.
+The Program Committee will attempt to accommodate conflicts, but cannot guarantee a particular time slot.
 The AAS DOES NOT allow any scheduling changes once the schedule has been determined.

 THERE ARE NO EXCEPTIONS IN REGARD TO THE PRE-REGISTRATION REQUIREMENT FOR PARTICIPANTS.

 The AAS will supply all session rooms in Honolulu with a basic A/V package which includes an LCD projector, screen, microphone, speakers, and cabling for laptop and sound (additional microphones will be added for roundtable discussions).